Screed and Underfloor Heating: A Complete Guide 2025

 Read more about Cemfloor Screed

-Traditional screed is a mix of sand and cement.
+Traditional Screed is a dry mix of sand and cement.
 The standard mix ratio is 4:1 sand to one part cement, although, in some situations, the mix could be 3 – 5 parts sand to one part cement.

 Conclusion: Screed and Underfloor Heating